thosgood/this-weeks-finds/markdown/51-100/week059.md

 drop the demand for commutativity, we also get a 4-dimensional algebra called the quaternions, invented by Hamilton.
-If in addition we drop the demand for associativity, and ask only that our algebra be
-\"alternative\", we also get an 8-dimensional algebra called the octonions, or Cayley numbers.
-(I\'ll say what \"alternative\" means in
-\"[week61](week61.html)\".)
-Clearly these are very special structures, and also clearly they play an important role in physics\... or do they?
+If in addition we drop the demand for associativity, and ask only that our algebra be "alternative", we also get an 8-dimensional algebra called the octonions, or Cayley numbers.
+(I'll say what "alternative" means in "[week61](week61.html)".)
+Clearly these are very special structures, and also clearly they play an important role in physics... or do they?

 Well, few people doubt that the real numbers are fundamental to physics (though some advocates of the discrete might prefer the integers), and